-Do you follow a sector rotation strategy with a portion of your overall well-diversified portfolio, moving in and out of sectors depending on business cycle and market trends?
-Or do you actively trade mutual funds or ETFs?
+Do you actively trade mutual funds or ETFs?
+Or do you follow a sector rotation strategy, moving in and out of sectors depending on business cycle and market trends, with a portion of your overall well-diversified portfolio?
 If so, you might generate considerable short-term capital gains, which are taxed annually at high ordinary income tax rates.
 For investors in higher tax brackets, the impact to returns can be significant.

 How much more can you keep?